LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 Guided exploration with the customer

-Review of the CAS report(s) with the customer.\
+Review of the CAS report(s) with the customer\
-Exploration of specific use cases of cloud usage in the portal.
+Exploration of specific use cases of cloud usage in the portal

 Visibility into cloud usage in customer's environment[.]{lang="DE-AT"}